 In principle, diffusion posterior sampling can handle any observational data as long as it can be expressed as a differentiable function, whether it be scattered velocity observations or energy spectra.
 However, using it to directly impose statistical quantities of interest in turbulence can be challenging.
 While simpler functions such as mean velocities and Reynolds stresses (from variances) are straightforward, matching more complicated observational data such as energy spectra requires backpropagation through functions like Fourier transforms.

-We propose to overcome this limitation by imposing statistical quantities indirectly via sampling from the underlying distribution instead.
-We generate samples using synchronous time series observations of the flow field $\boldsymbol{\phi}_i\equiv\boldsymbol{\phi}(\boldsymbol{x}_i,t)\in \mathbb{R}^{d_c}, \, i=1, \dots, d$ at $N_\text{obs}$ locations.
+We propose an alternative approach that avoids backpropagation through statistical operators: we condition the model on time-series segments of pointwise observations, so that consistency with the underlying flow statistics emerges from Bayesian conditioning on samples of the marginal distribution rather than from explicit statistical targets.
+We generate samples using synchronous time series observations of the flow field~$\boldsymbol{\Phi}(\boldsymbol{x}_i,t)\in \mathbb{R}^{d_c}, \, i=1, \dots, d$ at $N_\text{obs}$ locations.
 We divide the time series into $M$ segments of length $d_t$ as shown in figure \ref{fig:sampling}.
 We impose one of these $M$ segments $\Psi_i \in \mathbb{R}^{d_c \times N_\text{obs}\times d_t}, \, i=1, \dots, M$ (consisting of $N_\text{obs}\times d_t$ observations in total) on each generated sample as conditions through equation~\ref{eq:dps_alt}.
 In our work, the full field is in a space $\mathbb{R}^{d_c \times d \times d_t}$ with $d = 128\times 64 \times 128$ for the generation domain and a segment time length $d_t = 10$.
 The samples $\Psi_i$ reside in an observation space $\mathbb{R}^{d_c \times N_\text{obs} \times d_t}$ with, e.g., $N_\text{obs} = 10000$ for a task with this number of sensor observations.